piyushjajoo/k8s-operators-course/module-08/labs/lab-01-multi-tenancy.md

 ## Exercise 5: Understanding Ownership Limitations

+The solutions file already implements these patterns.
+This exercise explains the concepts so you understand what's happening.

 ### Task 5.1: Cluster-Scoped Owner Restrictions

 Important: Cluster-scoped resources **cannot** use `OwnerReferences` to own namespace-scoped resources.
-Instead, use labels:
+The solutions file uses labels instead:

 ```go
 // In ClusterDatabaseReconciler